-Still, not everyone with low back pain is a good candidate for a lumbar disk replacement
+Still, not everyone with low back pain is a good candidate for this surgery.
+Your

-surgery.
-Your doctor will need to do some tests to see if it’s the right procedure
+healthcare provider will need to do some tests to see if it’s right for you.

-- You have no significant joint disease or compression on the nerves of your spine
+You have no major joint disease or compression on the nerves of your spine.

-- You don’t have scoliosis or another spinal deformity
+You don’t have scoliosis or some other spinal deformity.

 What are the risks of a lumbar disk replacement?